 Open Studio (I): Investigation of Sound and Modernology

-Even during the resource-scarce 1960s, the connection between humans and their environment, as well as the yearning for life, never ceased.
-For adults who are engrossed in daily labors and have forgotten their playful, inventive selves, this serves as a crucial reminder.
+Even during the 1960s, a time of resource scarcity, the connection between humans and their environment, as well as the yearning for life, never ceased.
+For adults who are engrossed in daily labour and have forgotten their playful, inventive selves, this serves as a crucial reminder.
 By interviewing villagers, Sui Fong reconstructs playful routes and creates “Chuen Lung Instruments” inspired by these oral histories.
 For instance, what kind of melody might emerge from picking watercress?
 Could the act of collecting firewood and pine needles for fuel, often viewed as a tedious chore, be reimagined as a performative gesture of play?
 When recording and reconstructing fleeting memories of mountain winds and disappearing species, are we, in essence, creating fantastical new forms of life?

 The fictional instruments inspired by these interviews serve as keys to unlocking memories.
 Using these as a medium, she invites villagers and the broader public to explore how sound can evoke recollections and reimagine life in Chuen Lung.
 By doing so, she guides people to rethink the dynamics of human, environmental, and ecological interactions.
 Through collective remembering and imagining, she fosters the recreation of shared memories.